 The Answer May Surprise You

-Check out this chart from CCH that shows all the states and how far they can go back.
+Check out this chart from CCH that shows all the states and how far you can go back with a refund claim.
 Keep in mind that Alaska, Delaware, Montana, New Hampshire, and Oregon do not impose sales and use tax, so they are not listed in this chart.

 About Peisner Johnson and Company

 We Have a Chart for That — You might call it a Taxability Matrix or a Taxability Chart, the name is not important.
 We have various tax matrices already put together based on survey questions made to the states each year.
-This particular matrix addresses this question of how the states tax federally-exempt companies.
-If you’d like to receive one of these charts, please go to the link and download it.
+This particular matrix addresses this question of the statute of limitations.
+If you’d like to receive one of these charts, please go to this link and download it.
 But remember, this chart is the result of a survey performed by the states and is research provided to us by CCH.
 The charts are fantastic resources, but cannot substitute for professional advice based on your specific facts and circumstances.
 By all means, have a look at the charts we can provide but then do your own research and consult an expert.

 What’s the Best Way to Get Answers to Your State Tax Questions?